ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

  The sensor will not generate color when the DetectColor property is set to True.

+{:id="NxtColorSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the NxtColorSensor.

 {:id="NxtColorSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.
  **Must be set in the Designer.**